spiceai/cookbook/json_strings/README.md

 # JSON strings

 This recipe demonstrates how to work with JSON strings with Spice.
 A JSON string represents a JSON object serialized into a string format.
-For example:

 JSON string manipulation in Spice is based on [datafusion-functions-json](https://github.com/datafusion-contrib/datafusion-functions-json) which parses strings into JSON objects and provides the following functionality: